3 Ways You Can Settle Your Debts In Malaysia

 It’s beneficial because it simplifies multiple debts into one single account.
 It is also easier to the eyes and mind.
 If you have other debts with higher interest rates, consolidating all of it into one single loan with one flat interest rate will be more beneficial too.
 The flat interest rate might even save you money if it is lower than your current debts’.

-For example, the Alliance CashVantage Personal Financing-i is offered at an interest rate of 7.68% p.a. for plans between 1 to 7 years, which is much lower than the average 15% interest rate of credit cards.
+For example, the Alliance CashVantage Personal Financing-i is offered at an interest rate of 3.99% p.a.

 Keep in mind that if you’re struggling with outstanding debt on more than one credit card, the amount owed can deplete your cash flow often.
 When you’re short on cash, there is opportunity to incur more debt, as you might need to take out a loan for emergencies.